withastro/starlight/CONTRIBUTING.md

 - Add your language to the `pa11y` script’s `--sitemap-exclude` flag in `package.json`
 - Create the first translated page for your language.
    This must be the Starlight landing page: `docs/src/content/docs/{language}/index.mdx`.
+- Open a pull request on GitHub to add your changes to Starlight!

 ## Understanding Starlight

 - Starlight is built as an Astro integration.